DevelopmentArc/react-indepth/life_cycle/growth_update_indepth.md

  ---

  [^1] With Component state, we consider this internal functionality.
 In theory, we can access and even edit state outside of the instance but this is an anti-pattern.
-Accesses a Component's state from outside injects a lot of fragility into the system (pathing dependency, changing of internal values, etc.).
+Accessing a Component's state from outside injects a lot of fragility into the system (pathing dependency, changing of internal values, etc.).
 Only a Component instance should `setState()` on itself.

  [^2] Even though moving `props` to `state` [is considered an anti-pattern](https://facebook.github.io/react/tips/props-in-getInitialState-as-anti-pattern.html) there are a few use cases.
 The most common is having a `defaultValue` prop that becomes the internal `value` in state.
 We see this pattern with most Form elements in React.
 Although, there is a strong movement to get away from this and work with only [Controlled Components](https://facebook.github.io/react/docs/forms.html#controlled-components).